gravitonian/brutor-sdk/docs/generating-repo-and-share-extension-project.md

 ## Running the Docker Images with Extensions applied
 To run and test the customizations use the `run.sh` command (first time you do this you will see a lot of downloads of Docker images from Docker Hub):

+*Important!
+Make sure ports 5432, 8080, 8082, and 8083 are open.
+These are defined in the docker-compose.yml file.*

 ```bash
 my-repo-share-project mbergljung$ ./run.sh
 Creating network "docker-compose_default" with the default driver